CyberDefinitions.com

 Examples of SBD in Sentences

-Here are examples of SBD being used in conversations:
+Here are examples of SBD in conversations:

 • Lee: Ugh what is that smell?